jetersen/acm-certificate-controller/README.md

     The Secret containing the actual SSL certificate associated with this Certificate resource will be automatically imported into ACM.

+    **Region-specific import for CloudFront:**

+    To import the certificate to a specific AWS region (e.g., us-east-1 for CloudFront), add the following annotation:

+    `acm-certificate-agent.validitron.io/region: 'us-east-1'`

 - **Secrets (core/Secret)**

     **NOTE**: If the Secret is being managed by a cert-manager Certificate resource, you should *not* configure the Secret directly but rather annotate the Certificate instead (see above).
 This will ensure that if the Secret is deleted/recreated by cert-manager (for example, when the certificate is re-issued), agent configuration persists and ACM sychronisation continues without interruption.